How to cut fabric straight

 You will notice that it left a visible gap line.
 Gently cut the fabric along this “path”.

 As you pull the thread it can break before you reach the selvage.
 Not a problem.
 Cut along the path till you get to the place where your thread snapped.
-After choose another thread in the same line and repeat the process until you cut to the selvage.
+After that choose another thread in the same line and repeat the process until you cut to the selvage.

 Your cut will be perfectly straight.